totalspectrum/spin2cpp/doc/c.md

 ### Classes

 The C `struct` declaration is extended slightly to allow functions (methods) to be declared.
-These must be declared like C++ "inline" functions, that is in the struct definition itself, but are not necessarily implemented inline.
+All methods must be defined in the struct definition itself; there is at present no way to declare a method outside of the definition.

 For example, a simple counter class might be implemented as:
 ```
 typedef struct counter {
   int val;
-  void setval(int x) { val = x; }
+  void setval(int x) {
+      val = x;
+  }
   int getval() { return val; }
   int incval() { return ++val; }
 } Counter;